 To change your logo go to the 'Page Master' under the 'Design' menu

 Not in the Sailing Directions, but there are moorings and a pontoon just after the entrance to the loch on the south side (watch out for the wash from work boats going far too fast).
-These belong to the very upmarket Isle of Eriska Hotel sitting on its own private island of Eriska, connected to the mainland by a 1900 bridge.
-Built in 1884 to a design by Hippolyte Blanc (what a marvellous name!), was owned by the Buchanan-Smith family since 1973, and improved bit by bit ever since.
-Their website provides how to arrive instructions for private aircraft, seaplanes and helicopter pilots, so you get the style.
+The moorings belong to the very upmarket Isle of Eriska Hotel (Spa and Island) sitting on its own private island of Eriska, connected to the mainland by a 1900 bridge.
+Built in 1884 to a design by Hippolyte Blanc (what a marvellous name!), it was owned by the Buchanan-Smith family since 1973, and improved bit by bit ever since.
+Their website provides how-to-arrive instructions for private aircraft, seaplanes and helicopter pilots, so you get the style.
 Very exclusive.
-However, do not be alarmed, they welcome boaties and ties are not needed for dinner in the hotel (a Michelin star, so pretty classy food for sure at £75 for a three-course meal, and a 40 page wine list, but then lost it - the star - in 2017) (01631 720 371).
+However, do not be alarmed, boaties are welcome and ties are not needed for dinner in the hotel (a Michelin star, so pretty classy food for sure at £75 for a three-course meal, and a 40 page wine list, but then lost it - the star - in 2017 but regained in 2019) (01631 720 371).
 The style is Baronial country house - the building, not the food.
 This really is a classic hideaway place, completely cut off from everywhere by trees, so no views from your dinner table, except of the tiny putting green.
-However, in 2017 the whole place was sold to a Chinese family for a reported £2.2 million; they don't aim to change the ethos, but are going to do some renovations.
+In 2017 the whole place was sold to a Chinese family for a reported £2.2 million - they don't aim to change the ethos, but are going to do some renovations.